 Our favorite selection of App Store gems for tiny humans

-Ever since the dawn of the iPhone, people argued the interface is so simple even a child could use it.
+Since the dawn of the iPhone, people have argued the interface is so simple that a child could use it.
 If anything, that’s underplaying things.
-Touchscreens are so intuitive that even two-year-olds are perfectly capable of successfully interacting with apps.
+Touchscreens are so intuitive that even two-year-olds are capable of successfully interacting with apps.

 Developers are well aware of this.
 Search the App Store and you’ll find all manner of apps, toys, and games designed for tiny humans.
 We tested loads on a tiny human of our own, and the final selection encompasses the very best.
 Our tester wasn’t easy to please either – ‘bad’ apps were quit in seconds.

 Some quick points before we continue.
 First, small children shouldn’t be glued to a screen for long, and so ensure ‘device time’ is supervised, and doesn’t last for hours.
 Secondly, put your iPhone or iPad in a protective case if you know what’s good for it.
 Thirdly, before you hand over your device to a toddler, set restrictions to stop apps from being deleted – it turns out very young children are surprisingly adept at removing things if you dare turn away for a few seconds.
 You can do this as follows:

 1. In the Settings app, go to Screen Time, and tap Content & Privacy Restrictions.

 2. In iTunes & App Store Purchases, disable Deleting Apps.
 You may also want to adjust settings within Allowed Apps and Content Restrictions.